In This Article

-These shapes are created not by training the plant with wire, as is done in bonsai, but by carefully turning the plant to make it move towards the light as it grows.
-You can purchase lucky bamboo plants already trained into different shapes and patterns, or you can do it yourself over the course of several months.
+Lucky bamboo shapes are created not by training the plant with wire—as is done with bonsai—but by carefully turning the plant to make it move toward the light as it grows.
+You can purchase lucky bamboo plants already trained into different shapes and patterns or train one yourself in several months.

-Find a cardboard box a few inches taller than your plant and cut out one of its sides.
-Use another piece of cardboard to cover the top of the box and face the open side of the box towards the light.
-Monitor your bamboo's growth over time, turning the plant in the box to shape its stalks accordingly.
+To train your plant's shape, find a cardboard box a few inches taller than your plant, and cut out one of its sides.
+Use another piece of cardboard to cover the top of the box, then face the open side of the box toward the light source.
+Monitor your bamboo's growth over time, turning the plant in the box to shape its stalks.

 Best Growing Conditions for Lucky Bamboo

 One reason that lucky bamboo is such a ubiquitous indoor plant is that it needs very little light to thrive, making it a great option for low-light spaces.
 Display your lucky bamboo in temperatures above 65 degrees, and avoid drafty areas.